-- In the previous hot pan add two tablespoon butter to the remaining oil.
+- In the previous hot pan, add two tablespoons of butter to the remaining oil.

-- Add the onion and fry until light brown in color.
+- Add the onion and fry until light brown.

 - Add the rest of the ingredients except the water and stir well for at least two minutes on medium heat.
 Or until the raw smell of flour is gone.